Mich0165/SpotifyToExcel/README.md

 Set SPOTIPY_PLAYLIST_ID to the playlist you want to export (playlist ID can be found in the Spotify app/share link).

 ## Step 6: Run the script
-Run without arguments (it will use playlist ID from .env):
+Run without arguments (it will use the playlist ID from .env):

 python export_playlist.py
 Or specify a playlist ID directly:

 python export_playlist.py <playlist_id>
 How to find a Playlist ID
 Open Spotify desktop/web app